MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/uwf-apply-oem-updates.md

 REM at this point through a "call".
 REM
 REM The OEM script should hand control
-REM back to this script once it’s done.
+REM back to this script once complete.
 REM
 REM Any error recovery for OEM script
 REM should be handled outside of this script